phpservermon/phpservermon/README.md

 ### Changing the email or text message

-Go to the folder "src/lang", open the language file that corresponds to the selected language (default is English ("en.lang.php")).
+Go to the folder "src/lang", open the language file that corresponds to the selected language (default is English ("en_US.lang.php")).
 Scroll all the way to the bottom until you spot this line:

      'notifications' => array(